-‘Criminal Minds’ Is Gearing Up For Season 13: So Is #NoHotchNoWatch’s Thomas Gibson Protest [Opinion]
+‘Criminal Minds’ Is Gearing Up For Season 13, So Is #NoHotchNoWatch’s Thomas Gibson Protest [Opinion]

 The Criminal Minds cast and crew are getting ready for Season 13.
-Kirsten Vangsness posted a photo of some cast members on set July 11.
-Signaling that filming has already begun on the CBS crime drama.
+Kirsten Vangsness posted a photo of some cast members on the set on July 11, signaling that filming has already begun on the CBS crime drama.

 Thomas Gibson fans at #NoHotchNoWatch are gearing up as well.
 Twitterfest meetings have been rescheduled to 10 p.m. on Wednesday to match the new time slot for Criminal Minds.
-Last season the group met at 9 p.m. on Wednesday nights.
+Last season, the group met at 9 p.m. on Wednesday nights.

 Now that Criminal Minds has a later time slot, #NoHotchNoWatch will have their Twitterfest at 10 p.m.
 Still, the #NoHotchNoWatch movement is about much more than simply not watching Criminal Minds on CBS.

-#NoHotchNoWatch is a worldwide movement with Thomas Gibson fans from other nations as well as the United States, many of whom watched Criminal Minds through ABC’s marketing of the show internationally.
+Any many already know, #NoHotchNoWatch is a worldwide movement, with Thomas Gibson fans from other nations as well as the United States, many of whom watched Criminal Minds through ABC’s marketing of the show internationally.

-#NoHotchNoWatch is a smart, well-organized campaign with regular meetings and strong leadership.
+The #NoHotchNoWatch hashtag is a smart, well-organized campaign with regular meetings and strong leadership.
 The effort is designed to either bring back Thomas Gibson or at least encourage ABC and CBS to formally apologize and clear Thomas Gibson’s name.

 Criminal Minds will not be singled out quite so much this year. #NoHotchNoWatch is refusing to watch a lot more of the shows they used to watch.